percona/k8spsmdb-docs/docs/expose.md

 ## Service per Pod

-The Service per Pod option is available to allow the application to take care of Cursor tracking instead of relying on a single service.
+The Service per Pod option is available to allow the application to take care of Cursor tracking instead of relying on a single Service.
 This solves the problem of CursorNotFound errors when the Service transparently cycles between the mongos instances while client is still iterating the cursor on some large collection.